Anastopholies/X-wing-Uglies-Faction/README.md

 3. Situational abilities.
 4. To stand out as a separate faction, not to feel like any other.

+Current errors:  Chief spend force should be spend charge.
+Dayt_Liis(2) is correct version.

 If you like what you see and want to support me in making new x-wing content, consider buying me a coffee:

 <a href="https://www.buymeacoffee.com/anastopholies" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>